ladrians/mlND-Capstone/project/project.md

 The use of Salience analysis was important to improve the classifier and remove parts of the image that were not useful for the selected task.

 Initially, I got encouraging results but not enough to be used as a classification system.
 The dataset should be increased and polished and trained again.
-Some extra preprocessing can be done to the images; so as to improve it's classification
+Some extra preprocessing can be done to the images; so as to improve it's classification:

  * change the image color scheme to HSV, Gray or a combination.
  * change the image field of view with a [birds view transformation](https://www.mathworks.com/help/driving/ref/birdseyeview.vehicletoimage.html) to better aply the classification.